mildlyinternet/mildlyinternet.github.io/_posts/code/rspec/2016-04-09-database-cleaner-setup.md

 end
 ~~~

-DatabaseCleaner comes with several strategies for cleaning your database after
+DatabaseCleaner comes with several strategies for cleaning the database after
 creating records.
 For SQL databases the fastest strategy will be transaction
 as transactions are simply rolled back.
 Read more
 [here](https://github.com/DatabaseCleaner/database_cleaner#what-strategy-is-fastest).